-Shrewsbury Public Schools provide alternatives to physical restraint and method of physical restraint in emergency situations.
-The "Strategies for Limiting Violent Episodes" (S.O.L.V.E.)
-Safety Care curriculum teaches a variety of methodologies, including de-escalation and physical restraint, that highlight variables that an individual may need to control in an emergency situation (i.e. if a student's behavior is escalating).
-In addition, the curriculum identifies a variety of verbal de-escalation strategies that are focused on prevention and safety to provide humane supportive evidence-based interventions derived from Applied Behavior Analysis.
-Safety Care emphasizes de-escalation strategies to support students who are in crisis that can be used to de-escalate hard situations and promote calm and safety in the classroom.-include but are not limited to: Setting up/Perception/Invitation/Knowledge/Emotions with empathy/Strategy, aka S.P.I.K.E.S. model of effective communication; action responses (e.g., asking clarifying questions, etc.); and listening responses (e.g., body language, clarification, confirmation, etc.).
+Shrewsbury Public Schools provides alternatives to physical restraint and method of physical restraint in emergency situations.
+The "Strategies for Limiting Violent Episodes" (S.O.L.V.E.) curriculum teaches a variety of methodologies, including physical restraint, that highlight variables that an individual may need to control in an emergency situation (i.e. if a student's behavior is escalating).
+In addition, the curriculum identifies a variety of verbal de-escalation strategies that include but are not limited to: Setting up/Perception/Invitation/Knowledge/Emotions with empathy/Strategy, aka S.P.I.K.E.S. model of effective communication; action responses (e.g., asking clarifying questions, etc.); and listening responses (e.g, body language, clarification, confirmation, etc.).